jorqueraquentin-lang/MagicOptimizer/docs/DEVELOPMENT_LOG.md

 - Moved badges directly under the main title for better first-glance scanning.
 - Added a concise tagline and four hero bullets to communicate value quickly.
-- Relocated “The Audit, Made Friendly” into `Project Overview` as “Why Audit First” to align with overall flow.
+- Relocated "The Audit, Made Friendly" into `Project Overview` as "Why Audit First" to align with overall flow.
 - Preserved all original content; improved hierarchy and consistency with the rest of the README styling.

 ---